 The student liaison should bring forth student concerns with suggested solutions and rationales.
 In addition, it is the responsibility and expectation of the student liaison to attend the OCM BOCES Adult Education Practical Nursing Academic Advisory Board meetings, held biannually.
 The advisory board meetings may occur outside of scheduled class time.
 If the liaison is unable to make a meeting, they must give the coordinator 48-hours notice to allow for rescheduling.
 If more than one no call/no show occurs, a new student liaison will need to be elected.

 Student Services

 Hours: Monday-Friday, 8:00am - 4:00pm

-Admission Counselor:
+Admission Counselor: Stephanie Ndelela 315-453-4400 sndelela@ocmboces.org

-Mirabella Raschke

-315-453-4400

-mraschke-robinson@ocmboces.org

-Financial Aid Counselors: Larine Davis 315-453-4677 Ldavis@ocmboces.org
+Financial Aid Counselor:

-Dave Smith 315-453-4422 DWsmith@ocmboces.org
+Dave Smith

+315-453-4422

+DWsmith@ocmboces.org

 Bursar:

 Heather Conto

 315-453-2672

 Hconto@ocmboces.org